SPL-BGU/BiHS-Direction-Choosing/README.md

 [src/paper]().<br/>
 As said before, all of these rely on HOG2 which can be found [here](https://github.com/nathansttt/hog2).

-If you find our work interesting or the repo useful, please consider citing this paper:
+If you find our work interesting or the repo useful, please consider citing this paper.